Thermalization in asymmetric harmonic chains: Numerical Results

 \section{Numerical Results}

-Figure~\ref{fig1} shows the numerical results of $\langle \bar{E}_k(t)/\varepsilon \rangle$ versus $k/N$ at various selected times for the AH chain with different perturbation strength $r$, and with the fixed size of system $N=1023$, and energy density $\varepsilon=10^{-3}$.
-It can be seen that the energy of initially excited modes gradually transfers to the other modes over time, meanwhile, the energy of the other modes grows continuously with time, which is very different from the pictures observed in both the FPUT model~\cite{Benettin2009JSP,JStatPhys2011,Benettin2013JSP} and the perturbed Toda model~\cite{Fu_2019njp}, in both of which, the $\langle \bar{E}_k(t)/\varepsilon \rangle$ keeps its profile of exponential distribution nearly unchanged in a very large of initial time scale, i.e., the so-called metastable state.
-Since the AH model is non-smooth at $x=0$, it does not have the Toda integrability, thus no corresponding metastable state is observed in this model.
-From Figs.~\ref{fig1}(a) to \ref{fig1}(c), it can be seen that the larger the perturbation strength, the more quickly the system enters the state of equipartition.
+Figure~\ref{fig1} presents the numerical results of $\langle \bar{E}_k(t)/\varepsilon \rangle$ as a function of $k/N$ at various selected times for the AH chain with different perturbation strengths $r$, and with fixed system size $N = 1023$.
+The results show that the energy initially concentrated in the excited modes gradually redistributes to the other modes over time, with the energy of the remaining modes increasing continuously.
+This behavior contrasts with that observed in the FPUT model~\citep{Benettin2009JSP,JStatPhys2011,Benettin2013JSP} and the perturbed Toda model~\citep{Fu_2019njp}, where $\langle \bar{E}_k(t)/\varepsilon \rangle$ maintains an exponentially distributed profile over a large initial time scale, corresponding to the so-called metastable state.
+Due to the non-smoothness of the AH model at $x = 0$, it lacks Toda integrability, and thus no metastable state is observed.
+As shown in Figs.~\ref{fig1}(a) to \ref{fig1}(c), the system reaches equipartition more rapidly as $r$ increases.

+To observe the overall thermalization dynamics and determine the thermalization time, we examine the evolution of $\langle \xi(t) \rangle$, as defined in Eq.~(\ref{eqXi}).
+Figure~\ref{fig2} presents the numerical results for the AH chain with different values of $r$.
+It is evident that, over a sufficiently large time scale, all $\langle \xi(t) \rangle$ values increase from 0 to 1, following very similar sigmoidal profiles, indicating that energy equipartition is eventually achieved.
+Additionally, the time required to reach the equipartition state increases as $r$ decreases.